5 Steps for Creating Successful Engineered Labor Standards

 5. Enter quantity in RF device

-Data for a labor standard is collected by conducting a time study, which determines the amount of time it takes each of the elements to be completed.
+Data for a labor standard is collected by conducting a time study, which determines the amount of time it takes to complete each of the elements.

-A more efficient and reliable process is using time study software.
+Rather than trying to complete manual time studies, a more efficient and reliable process is to use time study software.
 The elements for the process are created when the software is downloaded to a computer, and a compatible version is transferred to a PDA – the device used to conduct time studies.
-Once the time study is completed, the data is transferred back to your PC in the form of an Excel spreadsheet, making it easier to perform data analyses or calculations.
+Once the time study is complete, the data is transferred back to your PC in the form of an Excel spreadsheet, making it easier to perform data analyses and calculations.

-This step is the most critical step in creating an engineered labor standard.
-Time study data will show the number of occurrences and the time across each occurrence, for each element.
-An important step at this stage is grade factoring, which is done to ensure that everyone is at a level playing field across all operations.
+An important step at this stage is grade factoring, which ensures everyone is at a level playing field across all operations.
 Time study data is then modified to minimize variation across elements.
 Another method used to validate standards is to create most models on the current process and compare this with the existing standard.

-The ELS should be rolled out to the management team and associates once it has been created and finalized.
-The rollout is a review of all the steps that were involved in creating the standard.
+Once the ELS has been finalized, it’s time to roll it out to the management team and associates.
+The rollout is a review of all the steps that were involved in creating the standards.

-After the rollout is complete, it is important to get associate compliance for the labor standard.
+After the rollout is complete, it’s important to get associate compliance for the labor standard.
 Managers will then run observations to prove that each associate can meet the average performance expectation.

 An additional, optional step in the process would be to develop an incentive program for associates who exceed expectations.
 Incentives have been shown to increase overall productivity.